jcubic/lips/docs/docs/scheme-intro/continuations.md

                         (loop (cdr lst))))))))
 ```

-Above function is recursive fuction but the continuations saved before the loop and when calling
+Above function is recursive function but the continuations saved before the loop and when calling
-return it immedielty jump ot hte beginning with a given value.
+return it immedielty jump to the beginning with a given value.

 You can even create abstraction of `return` with an [anaphoric
 macro](/docs/scheme-intro/macros#anaphoric-macros):